kanidm/kanidm/book/src/server_configuration.md

 2. Using environment variables to specify configuration options (uppercased, prefixed with `KANIDM_`).

-The full options and explanations are in the [kanidmd_core::config::ServerConfig](https://kanidm.github.io/kanidm/master/rustdoc/kanidmd_core/config/struct.ServerConfig.html) docs page for your particular build.
+You can use one or both methods, but environment variables take precedence over options specified in files.The full options and explanations are in the [kanidmd_core::config::ServerConfig](https://kanidm.github.io/kanidm/master/rustdoc/kanidmd_core/config/struct.ServerConfig.html) docs page for your particular build.